rogerdanielzzz/rogerdanielzzz/README.md

 <h1 align="center">Hi 👋, I'm Roger Perez</h1>
 <h3 align="center">I am passionate about challenges and new areas of learning, with an analytical profile and extensive experience in retail operations, solving problems satisfactorily.
 Since 2020 I have been learning technologies like HTML.
 CSS and Javascript at Coderhouse and I wanted to delve deeper into bases of computer's science such as data structures and algorithms at Bootcamp I'm Henry, where I've learned to work with React, redux, express and nodeJs, I have developed several projects. what word describes me?
 "Resilience".</h3>

-- 🔭 I’m currently working on Checkapp Gym as Backend developer
+- 🔭 I’m currently working on Checkadd Gym as Backend developer

 - 🌱 I’m currently learning **C# .net and  Backend development at coderhouse**